Skip to main content

 2 min read

-In the twelve months leading up to mid‑2025, investors collectively funneled over $2 billion into more than 680 AI‑focused startups across the ASEAN bloc.
-The result?
-AI deals now make up roughly a third of all private‑equity activity in the first half of the year.
+In the twelve months before mid-2025 investors poured a little over $2 billion into roughly 680 AI-focused startups across the ASEAN region.
+That means AI deals now account for about a third of all private-equity activity in the first half of the year.
+The pattern suggests the sector may be moving from hype toward real-world opportunities, paving the way for the numbers that follow.

 7 AI is also a bright spot for investors: over the past year, more than $2.3 billion has been invested into the region's over 680 AI startups, accounting for over 30% of private funding in the first half of 2025.
 The achievement of the $300 billion GMV milestone confirms the success of Southeast Asia's foundational digital decade.
 The region is poised to capitalize on the structural shifts defining the future: the immediate, high-impact acceleration of AI, signs of the revival of capital markets and a strategic drive toward deeper regional cooperation and regulatory support.